-1. The Applied Quantum Computing does not allow dual publication (the same material published twice in the peer-reviewed literature), or dual submission (the same material simultaneously submitted to more than one journal).
+1. The Artificial Intelligence and Applications does not allow dual publication (the same material published twice in the peer reviewed literature), or dual submission (the same material simultaneously submitted to more than one journal).

-2. The Applied Quantum Computing does not tolerate plagiarism, data or figure manipulation, knowingly providing incorrect information, inaccurate author attributions, failures to declare conflicts of interest, and fraud.
-This list is not well-rounded - if there is uncertainty about what constitutes such actions, then more resources may be found at the Committee on Publication Ethics (COPE).
+2. The Artificial Intelligence and Applications does not tolerate plagiarism, data or figure manipulation, knowingly providing incorrect information, inaccurate author attributions, failures to declare conflicts of interest and fraud.
+This list is not well-rounded - if there is uncertainty of what constitutes such actions, then more resources may be found at the Committee on Publication Ethics (COPE).

 3. Conflict of Interest

 All authors must disclose all relationships or interests that could inappropriately influence or bias their work.
 Examples of potential conflicts of interest include but are not limited to financial interests (such as membership, employment, consultancies, stocks/shares ownership, honoraria, grants or other funding, paid expert testimonies and patent-licensing arrangements) and non-financial interests (such as personal or professional relationships, affiliations, personal beliefs).